 See those other reviews for more info on those products.

-Fibersol-2 was created by Japan’s Matsutani Chemical Industry Co and is produced by Archer Daniels Midland Company (ADM).
+Fibersol-2 was originally created by Japan’s Matsutani Chemical Industry Co and is produced by Archer Daniels Midland Company (ADM).
 In fact, the company which registered the “Fibersol.com” website is ADM.
-The Fibersol.com website mentions a study, conducted by Dr. Suzanne Hendrich at Iowa State University, which shows the fiber can decrease hunger, but they did not say where that study was published in a medical journal.
-I believe this may be the study mentioned on ClinicalTrials.gov.

 In this 2015 study, 10 grams of Fibersol-2 made people feel less hungry 1.5-2 hours after using the fiber.
-In this study 10 grams was needed.
-Using only 5 grams of of the fiber did not work.
+In this study, 10 grams were needed.
+Using only 5 grams of the fiber did not work.
 This study only looked at appetite.
 It did not investigate weight loss with Fibersol-2.

 Because of this research, Fibersol-2 is likely one of the main key ingredients – if not the main ingredient – in the 18Shake.
 Remember, the 18 shake has 15 grams of fiber/Fibersol-2 per scoop.
 So, it looks like the shake is giving people more than what research used.
 That's good.

-You can buy Fibersol-2on Amazon, and it's not expensive either.
+You can purchase Fibersol 2 on Amazon – and it's not expensive either.